barryw/sim6502/README.md

   byte_value: "$00"
 ```

-Processor register assertion (A,X,Y, PC, S, P): ensures that the processor's registers and flags contain what we expect
+Processor register assertion (A, X, Y, PC, S, P): ensures that the processor's registers and flags contain what we expect
 ```yaml
 - description: Check A register's value
   register: a